-In 1999, Sharon and Billy Scruggs opened Fife & Drum Inn, fulfilling a long-term plan of renovating a family property and turning it into a distinctive inn.
+Sharon and Billy Scruggs opened the Fife & Drum Inn in 1999.
+This fulfilled a long-term plan of renovating a family property and turning it into an inn.
 The building was built by A.W.
 Hitchens (grandfather to Sharon).
 It was to replace property he operated on the Duke of Gloucester as a general store.
-He sold that land in 1933 to John D. Rockefeller.
-At that time, Rockefeller was purchasing most of the properties to be rebuilt as the restoration of 18th-century Williamsburg.
+He sold that land in 1933 because John D. Rockefeller.
+Rockefeller was purchasing most of the properties on the Duke of Gloucester.
+They were to be rebuilt as the restoration of 18th-century Williamsburg.

 This distinctive bed and breakfast celebrate the importance of